 These significant contributions are a game-changer for your bottom line, allowing you to make a tangible difference in your community.

-Are You Ready to Launch a Major Gifts Fundraising Program?
+Ready to Launch a Major Gifts Fundraising Program?

-Financially stable and successful nonprofits do not miraculously appear out of the ether—in most cases, their bottom line is significantly bolstered by a strategic major gifts program.
-When launching a major gifts program, an organization must ensure you have these four fundraising "C's" to help you on your way:
+Financially stable and successful nonprofits don't appear miraculously out of the ether—in most cases, their bottom line is significantly bolstered by a strategic major gifts program.
+When launching a major gifts program, an organization must focus on the four fundraising "C's":

-Consistent communication.
+Consistent Communication.

-Competent follow-up.
+Competent Follow-up.

-Champions of your mission.
+Champions of Your Mission.

 Major Gifts Program Checklist